fkie-cad/bountyhunter/README.md

 **Usage notes:**
 - The initial access phase of the Bounty Hunter can be skipped by assigning the initial agent to the group `target`.
-- Initial Access and privilege escalation methods are only implemented as "weak" proof of concept for Windows and Linux targets.
+- Initial Access and Privilege Escalation methods are only implemented as "weak" proof of concept for Windows and Linux targets.

 The following sections are structured as follows:
 First, a short installation guide is given.
-Then, two examples are introduced that show how the Bounty Hunter can be used and what is capable of.
+Then, two examples are introduced that show how the Bounty Hunter can be used and what it is capable of.
-The first example demonstrates the Bounty Hunter's initial access and privilege escalation capabilities and can be used as a tutorial on how to use it, while the second example shows the complexity of cyberattacks the Bounty Hunter can emulate.
+The first example demonstrates the Bounty Hunter's initial access and privilege escalation capabilities and can be used as a guide on how to use it
+The second example shows the high level of complexity of cyberattacks the Bounty Hunter can emulate.
 Finally, a more detailed description of how the Bounty Hunter works, how it can be configured, and how it could be extended is given.

 # Installation